se-edu/addressbook-level25/doc/LearningOutcomes.md

 #### Exercise: Analyze OCP-compliance of the `Logic` class

+* Ensure you know the answers to these questions:
+  * What is the _Open Closed Principle_?
+  * How does OCP help?
 * Consider adding a new command to the Address Book. e.g. an `edit` command.
 * Notice how little you need to change in the `Logic` class to extend its behavior so that it can execute the new command.